nicola144/personal_site/content/posts/is_review.md

 A very exciting recent work [(Metelli et al., 2022)](https://openreview.net/forum?id=5y35LXrRMMz) starts using the more advanced IS idea of taking into account *the whole integrand*, as opposed to the target distribution only, when designing a sampling scheme.
 All in order to improve RL algorithms, which interestigly (recall), do not try to estimate an integral but to optimize it.

 #### Variational inference
 I was quite surprised to notice that the (very nice) paper which reviews Variational Inference (VI) (*for statisticians, too!*) [(Blei et al., 2017)](https://www.tandfonline.com/doi/full/10.1080/01621459.2017.1285773?casa_token=wpBj9k7gAU0AAAAA%3AzrAT46qgG3uN30hvYd0DleI2K8Rdzi58eJPzPoc16de6MGMXUSlNXjWkIn_x928QtDG3NvroWLuw) does not have a *single mention* of IS.
+Researchers (myself included) love to say things like "there are connections", without being too specific - risking that the statement is vacuously true.
+I won't be claiming that VI and (adaptive) IS are the same thing: for example, when doing VI with Gaussian processes, it's not clear to me (at the moment) that there would be a connection.
+However, there are important contexts where saying "I am doing VI" or "I am doing adaptive IS", essentially becomes a matter of jargon/semantics.

+So, what is VI ?
+Let's base our discussion on the authoritative [(Blei et al., 2017)](https://www.tandfonline.com/doi/full/10.1080/01621459.2017.1285773?casa_token=wpBj9k7gAU0AAAAA%3AzrAT46qgG3uN30hvYd0DleI2K8Rdzi58eJPzPoc16de6MGMXUSlNXjWkIn_x928QtDG3NvroWLuw).
+There is some joint distribution in the wild - this already implies there are *two* distinct random vectors.
+One is always the observed data; this is what we will condition on.
+The other can be seen as a latent variable, or a set of parameters over which we are doing Bayesian inference.
+The narrative goes that we will turn "inference into optimization"; (I hate the word "inference", as it means essentially opposite things in different contexts.
+Often it's actually quite vague: what does it mean to "know the posterior"?
+Does it mean being able to compute its density pointwise ?
+Sample from it?
+Both?
+Who knows ).

 #### Decision making: treatment effect estimation, policy learning

 #### Covariate shift